misc0110/PTEditor/README.md

 # Requirements

-The library requires a recent Linux kernel (continuously tested on the current kernel for Ubuntu 18.04 (kernel 5.3), 20.04 (kernel 5.8), and 22.04 (kernel 5.15)) or Windows 10.
+The library requires a recent Linux kernel (continuously tested on the current kernel for Ubuntu 18.04 (kernel 5.3), 20.04 (kernel 5.8), and 22.04 (kernel 5.15 and 6.2)) or Windows 10.
 It supports both x86_64 and ARMv8.

 The library does not rely on any other library.
 It uses only standard C functionality.